Salem Radio Network News Monday, December 8, 2025

 Audio By Carbonatix

-Gazan health authorities said that Israeli fire had killed a Palestinian collecting firewood in central Gaza.
-The Israeli military told Reuters it was not aware of an incident in that area.
+Gaza health authorities said Israeli fire also killed a Palestinian collecting firewood in central Gaza.
+The Israeli military said it was not aware of an incident in that area.

-Despite near daily violence, Israel and Hamas have continued to exchange bodies of the deceased under the terms of the U.S.-brokered ceasefire deal that took effect on October 10.
+Despite near daily violence, the process of returning hostage remains to Israel has continued under the U.S.-brokered ceasefire that took effect on October 10 in the two-year-old war.

-Hamas turned over all 20 living hostages held in Gaza in return for nearly 2,000 Palestinian convicts and wartime detainees held in Israel.
-Hamas also promised to turn over the remains of deceased hostages, but says the devastation in Gaza has made locating bodies difficult.
+Hamas turned over all 20 living hostages in Gaza in return for nearly 2,000 Palestinian convicts and wartime detainees held in Israel.
+Hamas also promised to turn over the remains of 28 deceased hostages, but said the devastation in Gaza has made locating bodies difficult.
 Israel accuses Hamas of stalling.

-Israel has continued to intermittently strike the Gaza Strip, although the degree of violence has diminished since the ceasefire allowing hundreds of thousands of Palestinians to return to the ruins of their homes and more aid to enter.
+Israel has continued to intermittently strike the Gaza Strip, but the violence has diminished since the ceasefire began, allowing hundreds of thousands of Palestinians to return to the ruins of their homes and more aid to enter.

 Israel has withdrawn troops from positions in cities to behind a yellow demarcation line.

-(Reporting by Nidal Al Mughrabi, Pesha Magid, Menna Alaa El-Din and Muhammad Al Gebaly; Editing by Alison Williams and Sharon Singleton)
+(Reporting by Nidal Al Mughrabi, Pesha Magid, Menna Alaa El-Din and Muhammad Al Gebaly; Editing by Alison Williams, Sharon Singleton and Cynthia Osterman)

 Previous